The waxy green leaves of Pothos can not efficiently provide air purifying benefits when they are troubled by brown spots from improper care.

 |Fungal Leaf Spot||Alternaria and Cercospora||Oblong, round, or oval black, dark brown spots or necrotic areas, some of which have a yellow halo.|

-Both cases are prevalent, with Pothos kept in high humidity conditions with poor ventilation and excess moisture.
+Both cases are prevalent, with Pothos in high humidity, poor ventilation, and excess moisture.

-- Start with quarantining the plant and disposing of the one with severe infestation.
+- Quarantine the plant and dispose of the one with severe infestation.

 - Apply fungicide containing copper or benomyl to treat fungus effectively.